 Private Voice Lessons

 You have always wanted to sing.
-Perhaps you've been a "shower singer" or you regularly serenade yourself singing along with the radio, or your favorite playlist on your iPod.
+Perhaps you've been a "shower singer" or you regularly serenade yourself singing along with the radio, or your favorite playlist.
 Singing is part of human culture and is deeply rooted in our psyche.
 We learn to interact with our environment from birth by making vocal noises and learn songs and chants quite easily as children.
 If you've found yourself wanting to explore the possibilities of becoming a more accomplished singer by learning some of the basics, please don't hesitate any longer.
 Start singing today!

 Karen's ABC's of Singing